 Naturopathic doctors (N.D.’s) are trained as general practitioners who specialize in using natural therapies.
 Naturopathic doctors hold a doctorate in naturopathic medicine from one of five accredited four-year, graduate-level, regionally accredited naturopathic medical schools.
-This degree confers the title of Doctor and allows the holder of the degree to guarantee to the public that s/he possesses the requisite didactic and clinical training to practice naturopathic medicine.
-The doctorate degree prepares naturopathic doctors to be primary care general practitioners and to work with other medical providers.
+This degree confers the title of Doctor and allows the holder of the degree to guarantee to the public they possess the requisite didactic and clinical training to practice naturopathic medicine.
+The doctorate degree prepares naturopathic doctors to be primary care general practitioners and to work collaboratively with other medical providers.

-Naturopathic doctors use a variety of natural and non-invasive therapies including: clinical nutrition, herbal medicine, homeopathy, physical medicine, counseling and hydrotherapy.
-Many naturopathic doctors receive additional training in disciplines or modalities such as natural childbirth (midwifery), acupuncture and oriental medicine — though defined scope of practice varies between localities.
+Naturopathic doctors use a variety of natural and non-invasive therapies, including: clinical nutrition, herbal medicine, homeopathy, physical medicine, counseling and hydrotherapy.
+Many naturopathic doctors receive additional training in disciplines or modalities such as natural childbirth (midwifery), acupuncture, and oriental medicine — though defined scope of practice varies between localities.

 Naturopathic doctors are experts in the use of natural therapies and drug/nutrient, drug/herb interactions.
 For this reason naturopathic doctors are increasingly being asked to serve as experts in the field of Complementary and Alternative Medicine.
 Naturopathic doctors have served on The White House Commission on CAM, as researchers and members of the advisory board for the National Institutes of Health (NIH) National Center for Complementary and Alternative Medicine (NCCAM), and the Medicare Coverage Advisory Committee.